scriptotek/alma-slipsomat/README.md

 * `username` is your username.
 * `password` can be left blank if you want to be asked for it each time.
 This is the recommended solution, since the password is stored in plain text.
 * `browser` can be set to `firefox`, `chrome` or `phantomjs`.
-Currently, `firefox` is the driver we've had the most success with, and it's also the easiest to get started with.
-Both `chrome` and `phantomjs` requires separate driver installs, while `firefox` can use your standard firefox installation.
-* `firefox_path` is the path to the Firefox binary (the path should not be quoted even if it contains spaces)
-  * Example on Mac (Firefox installed through homebrew-cask):
-  `/opt/homebrew-cask/Caskroom/firefox/38.0.5/Firefox.app/Contents/MacOS/firefox-bin`
-  * Example on Windows: `C:\Program Files (x86)\Mozilla Firefox\firefox.exe`
+The corresponding driver must be installed (GeckoDriver for Firefox, ChromeDriver for Chrome).
+  I've not had so much success with PhantomJS, but both Firefox and Chrome works well most of the time, but browser updates sometimes cause Selenium to crash.
+  Updating both Selenium and the driver(s) often help in that case.

 ## Debugging